xraypy/xraylarch/doc/xafs/feffit.rst

-The basic approach to modeling EXAFS data in Larch (see :cite:`feffit`) is to create a model EXAFS :math:`\chi(k)` as a sum of scattering paths that will be compared to experimentally derived :math:`\chi(k)`.
+The basic approach to modeling EXAFS data in Larch (see :cite:`feffit`) is to create a model EXAFS :math:`\chi(k)` as a sum of scattering path<s that will be compared to experimentally derived :math:`\chi(k)`.
 The model will consist of a set of FEFF Scattering Paths representing the photo-electron scattering from different sets of atoms.
 As discussed in :ref:`xafs-feffpaths_sec`, these FEFF Paths have a fixed